franklyT/kohai.js/README.md

 Our root compiled js is loaded into every html page in the head, to prevent pop-in.
 Our CSS is also loaded explicitly into the html file for the same reason.

-Components are loaded sequentially into an HTML page as follows:
+Components are loaded sequentially into an HTML page in the body tag as follows:

 ```
 <script>